 Industrial actions occur in many essential services as the normal consequence of the widely guaranteed freedom to strike.
 It is worth remembering that since 1960 public employees, especially in the health service, started taking industrial actions in order to obtain the right to collective bargaining.
-In order to limit the inconvenience for consumers, the law set a duty for the public administration to collective bargaining only with unions that had adopted the code of self-regulation on strikes1445.
-Self-regulation is therefore one of the earliest strategies adopted by unions, contrary to a regulation by statute of the right to strike.
-The marginal regulation of strikes by statute in limited sectors1446 confirmed the support by all the political forces of the decision not to intervene in the matter.
-The Government itself supported as a political guarantor an agreement meant to limit the recourse to disruptive strikes by unions impacting labourers, especially in the transport sector (Accordo "Scotti"1447 1983).
-Self-regulation has nevertheless not been effective enough in order to limit the distress and damages to users cause by collective actions, mainly because unions have not sanctioned members that had disregarded the code of self-conduct.
-Furthermore, when self regulations was supported by the Government as the best strategy to limit strikes, some of the most radical members of unions founded new associations rejecting the self-regulating approach that they considered as a weakening option.
-These new agents started adopting the most disrupting industrial action in order to be admitted to the bargaining
+In order to limit the inconvenience for consumers, the law set a duty for the public administration to collective bargaining only with unions that had adopted the code of self-regulation on strikes83.
+Selfregulation is therefore one of the earliest strategies adopted by unions, contrary to a regulation by statute of the right to strike.
+The marginal regulation of strikes by statute in limited sectors84 confirmed the support by all the political forces of the decision not to intervene in the matter.
+The Government itself supported as a political guarantor an agreement meant to limit the recourse to disruptive strikes by unions impacting labourers, especially in the transport sector (Accordo "Scotti"85 1983).
+Self-regulation has nevertheless not been effective enough in order to limit the distress and damages to users cause by collective actions, mainly because unions have not sanctioned members that had disregarded the code of selfconduct.
+Furthermore, when self regulations was supported by the Government as the best strategy to limit strikes, some of the most radical members of unions founded new associations rejecting the self-regulating